 Does an eSIM work in Sudan?

 Yes.
-An eSIM works in Sudan as long as your phone is compatible: it connects to local networks via software without a physical card.
-You install it before you travel, activate it upon landing, and you have data in a matter of minutes, without searching for a store or registering your passport.
+An eSIM works in Sudan as long as your mobile is compatible: it connects to local networks via software without a physical card.
+You install it before traveling, activate it upon landing, and have data in a matter of minutes, without searching for a store or registering your passport.
+If you’re still unsure what exactly this system is and how it differs from a physical SIM, our guide on what a virtual eSIM is explains it from scratch.

 Mobile operators and coverage in Sudan

 The Sudanese mobile market is dominated by three operators: Zain Sudan, the largest and with the best reach in remote areas; MTN Sudan, strong in urban centers; and Sudani, the state-owned operator.
-A travel eSIM relies on these local networks to provide coverage without you having to manually select one.
+A travel eSIM relies on these local networks to provide you with coverage without you having to manually choose which one to use.

 4G coverage is concentrated in large cities.
 In Khartoum, Omdurman, Port Sudan, and El Obeid, you'll find decent LTE for browsing, using maps, and messaging.
-Outside urban centers, in the desert, 3G or even 2G is common, and in very isolated areas, there may be no signal.
-Keep in mind that the country's situation is delicate, and infrastructure can be affected depending on the area; always check official travel recommendations before going.
+Outside urban centers, in the desert, 3G or even 2G is common, and in very isolated areas there may be no signal at all: between Khartoum and Meroe, for example, the road passes through long stretches without stable coverage, so don't count on it for real-time navigation throughout the journey.

 |---|---|---|